eric-d-knowles/hist_w2v/README.md

 Finally, the `training_results` folder is where a file containing evaluation metrics for a set of models is stored.

 ### System Requirements
-Unless you have an very powerful personal computer, the code is likely only suitable to run on a high-performance computing (HPC) cluster; efficiently downloading, processing, and training models on ngrams in parallel takes lots of processors and memory.
+Efficiently downloading, processing, and training models on ngrams takes lots of processors and memory.
+Unless you have a very powerful PC, you should only try to run `hist_w2v` on a high-performance computing (HPC) cluster or similar platform.
 On my university's HPC, I typically request 14 cores and 128G of RAM.
 A priority for development is refactoring the code for individual systems.

-## Citing hist_w2v
+### Citing hist_w2v
 If you use `hist_w2v` in your research or other publications, I kindly ask you to cite it.
 Use the GitHub citation to create citation text.

-## License
+### License

 This project is released under the [MIT License](https://github.com/eric-d-knowles/hist_w2v/blob/main/LICENSE).